searKing/sole/docs/_docs/grpcapiconfiguration.md

 * URI path is built from the service's name and method: `/<fully qualified service name>/<method name>` (e.g.: `/my.package.EchoService/Echo`)
 * HTTP body is the serialized protobuf message.

-NOTE: the same option is also supported by the `gen-swagger` plugin.
+NOTE: the same option is also supported by the `gen-openapiv2` plugin.

 ## Using an external configuration file
 Google Cloud Platform offers a way to do this for services hosted with them called ["gRPC API Configuration"](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config).
 It can be used to define the behavior of a gRPC API service without modifications to the service itself in the form of [YAML](https://en.wikipedia.org/wiki/YAML) configuration files.

 grpc-gateway generators implement the [HTTP rules part](https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#httprule) of this specification.
 This allows you to take a completely unannotated service proto file, add a YAML file describing its HTTP endpoints and use them together like a annotated proto file with the grpc-gateway generators.

+OpenAPI options may also be configured via ["OpenAPI Configuration"](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/internal/descriptor/openapiconfig/openapiconfig.proto) in the form of YAML configuration files.

 ### Usage of gRPC API Configuration YAML files
 The following is equivalent to the basic [usage example](usage.html) but without direct annotation for grpc-gateway in the .proto file.
 Only some steps require minor changes to use a gRPC API Configuration YAML file instead:

 1. Define your service in gRPC as usual

     your_service.proto:
     ```protobuf
     syntax = "proto3";